 Dehydration in a hamster

-Dehydration in a hamster is a life threatening condition and can be very serious.
-Dehydration can be defined as excessive loss of water or fluid from the body.
+Dehydration in a hamster is a life threatening condition that can be very serious.
+Dehydration is defined as excessive loss of water or fluid from the body.

 A common cause of dehydration is the unforgivable neglect of water depravation by forgetting to fill his water bottle.